FAQ – frequently asked questions

 If you wish to change it, please contact us.
 We’ll proceed to the updates required.

-PRIVATE LIFE: Information relating to Articles 13 and 14 of the GDPR (General Data Protection Regulation).
+PRIVATE LIFE: Information pertaining to the GDPR (General Data Protection Regulation).